Does UV Clothing Even Work? (The Short Answer Is Yes!)

-You've heard about UV clothing.
+You've heard about UV sun protection clothing.
 You're considering buying some.
 But before you do, you have to know: does it even work?

 The short answer is yes!
 The long answer is a little more complicated than that.
 We're going to get into the specifics below, educating you on the science that drives UV clothing to be effective.

 The Importance of UPF